Harish321/tworks-recruiting-system-client/README.md

 ## Assumptions & Approach

-Considered each file upload as a batch and upon each save of a batch and will be generating random batch ID,
+- Considered each file upload as a batch and upon clicking on save of a batch, will be generating random batch ID,

-all the applications are tracked against the generated batch ID
+- All the applications will be tracked against the generated batch ID.

-and the application is developed considering the above approach.
+- The project is developed considering the above approach.